fishpercolator/revelry/README.md

 **Revfile.json** is where all the configuration for your presentation goes.
 In here you can specify the title and description as well as Reveal options such as theme and plugins.
+(Note: Revfile.json is really JavaScript code, rather than JSON, so you can include functions and other complex types in here.
+The usual warnings about editing executable code apply.)

 **slides.html** is a [Handlebars](http://handlebarsjs.com/)-enabled
   HTML file containing your slides.
 Each slide is given an HTML